 Purify water (see Treating Water) if one of these options is not available.
 Decide which method to use for water purification and bring along the appropriate equipment or chemicals.
 Carry safe water if going out for the day in an area where availability of safe water is not assured.
 Do not assume that water is safe because it is chlorinated.
 Chlorination does not destroy all the organisms that can cause illness.

 Avoid tap water or anything mixed with tap water and do not rinse toothbrushes in tap water.
 Do not drink fruit juice unless it comes directly from a sealed container; otherwise, it may have been diluted with tap water.
 Do not drink from wet cans or bottles because the water on them may be contaminated.
 Dry wet cans/bottles before opening and clean all surfaces that will have contact with the mouth.
 Do not use ice unless it is made from boiled, bottled, or purified water.
 Freezing does not kill the organisms that cause diarrhea.

-For non-nursing infants, prepare baby formula with boiled water and use sterilized containers.
+If formula is used for feeding infants, prepare with boiled or distilled water and use sterilized containers.